farlee2121/FsSpec/doc/2022-06-03 As Validation plus.md

 Ok, What are my goals and what cases can I expect.

-My ultimate goal is to have a logic expression that is nothing but
+My ultimate goal is to have a logic expression that is nothing but an OR with a bunch of AND groups; the ANDs only contain leaf constraints.

+Cases to worry about
+- single constraint -> wrap it up in OR(AND )
+- OR contains leafs -> wrap each child constraint with AND
+- AND contains leafs -> do nothing
+ - AND contains AND -> merge to single AND (could I get away with an OR (AND ) nest?
+I think so, since all ORs will eventually merge), recurse
+ - AND contains OR -> return a single OR with distributed AND, recurse
+ - OR containing OR -> merge to single AND, recurse
+ - OR containing AND -> recurse to make sure AND children are normalized

 TODO: Supporting `not` would require some more complicated transformation, but is still doable
 - need to handle demorgans for negated combinators